Thomas Ahearn: Life and career

-In 1901, the Ottawa Electric Railway Company built a 2000-foot canal just north of the Britannia Boathouse Club to generate Hydroelectric power on the Deschênes Rapids.
+In 1901, the Metropolitan Electric Co (Peoria Illinois) built a 2000-foot canal just north of the Britannia Boathouse Club to generate Hydroelectric power on the Deschênes Rapids.
 Although the hydroelectric project was abandoned as unfeasible, the unfinished canal was used in 1951 as the basis of the Britannia Yacht Club`s main and inner harbour, which provide 250 wet moorings, fuel and pumpout facilities, for both sail and power boats.
 In 1905-6, he built a new clubhouse, known as the Britannia Boating Club House.
 After the new clubhouse, which was designed by Charles Penruddocke William Kivas Band, was destroyed by fire on August 29, 1919, the Club returned to its present location, in a building designed by Edgar Lewis Horwood.

 On June 23, 1906, he was appointed as director and elected president of Ottawa Gas Company.

 In 1908, he formed a holding company called the Ottawa Light, Heat and Power Company, Limited, which wholly owned Ottawa Gas Company (which Ahearn & Soper bought) and Ottawa Electric Company.
 In this way, the private sector continued to compete with Ottawa Hydro for decades.

 In 1927, he was appointed by Prime Minister MacKenzie King as the first chairman of the Federal District Commission, the predecessor to the National Capital Commission.
 There he had a five-year term ending in 1932.
 In this capacity, much of Ottawa's parkway network was developed, as well as the Champlain Bridge across the Ottawa River.

 Thomas Ahearn was appointed to the Queen's Privy Council for Canada in 1928.

 By 1933, Thomas Ahearn was listed as: